sadikozaydin/crmduende/README.md

-# Worksuite CRM
+# DuendeHealth CRM

-This repository contains the source code of Worksuite CRM, a Laravel based application.
+This repository contains the source code of DuendeHealth CRM, a Laravel based application.

 ## System Requirements